filippo-bosi/personal-page/content/project/robot_dynamics/index.md

 # slides: example
 ---

-* Exercise 1: position of the front-right foot given any joint angles.
+* Task 1: position of the front-right foot given any joint angles.
-* Exercise 2: linear and angular velocity of the front-right foot given any joint angles and joint velocities.
+* Task 2: linear and angular velocity of the front-right foot given any joint angles and joint velocities.
-* Exercise 3: mass matrix of the system given the generalized coordinates using Composite Rigid Body Algorithm (CRBA).
+* Task 3: mass matrix of the system given the generalized coordinates using Composite Rigid Body Algorithm (CRBA).
-* Exercise 4: nonlinearity of the system given the generalized coordinates and generalized velocities using the Recursive Newton-Euler Algorithm (RNEA).
+* Task 4: nonlinearity of the system given the generalized coordinates and generalized velocities using the Recursive Newton-Euler Algorithm (RNEA).
-* Exercise 5: generalized acceleration for the given generalized coordinate, velocity, and force using Articulated Body Algorithm (ABA).
+* Task 5: generalized acceleration for the given generalized coordinate, velocity, and force using Articulated Body Algorithm (ABA).

 Skills: Robotics · Robot Dynamics · C++ · RaiSim · CMake · GitHub